One election fallout is that we can end up falling out with friends and family over the result. This can be super hard to deal with.

 Another thing you can do, again I’ve got tips on how to do this here, is to have a discussion where you each talk for a minute about different topics.
 It’s not an argument but an airing of different views.
-If you do this you could try not actually referring to each other but just to say what you think about a thing.
+Try not actually referring to each other but just to say what you think about a thing.

 If you try this and feel like you are getting too angry to properly listen to the other person, be fair and say so.
-If it’s not something you feel like you can do right now, ask for time.
+Not something you feel like you can do right now?
+Ask for time.
 If you are not sure what it is you really think about a topic, say so.
-If you feel you need to find out more about a topic before you have an opinion, it’s okay to admit that.
+Feel you need to find out more about a topic before you have an opinion, it’s okay to admit that.

 Of course this is all waaaay easier said than done.
-If you have a parent who voted Brexit and you are dating (say) a Dutch person you could be seriously pissed off right now.
-If you are a woman, person of colour, immigrant, Muslim, trans, queer, lesbian, gay or bisexual or friends with anyone who is – you could be (quite understandably) angry and scared of people who have voted for Trump right now.
+If you have a parent who voted Brexit and you are dating a Dutch person you could be seriously pissed off right now.
+If you are a woman, person of colour, immigrant, Muslim, trans, queer, lesbian, gay or bisexual or friends with anyone who is – you could be (quite understandably) angry and scared of people who have voted for someone who is right wing.

 Having an compassionate and calm argument is easier said that done.

-You might not be in a place to be doing this kind of compassionate arguing with these people for the time being – in which case it’s totally okay to take time out from relationships (if you can) or to take time out from talking about politics.
+You might not be in a place to be doing this kind of compassionate arguing with these people for the time being.
+It’s totally okay to take time out from relationships (if you can).
+Or to take time out from talking about politics.
 Self care and self compassion is key before you can get into this kind way of arguing with other people.